-Australia’s north west is home to some of our most iconic marine animals; however a large number of whales, dugongs, sea turtles, and sharks are listed as threatened or endangered.
 To manage potential threats from industrial activities on these animals, we need to understand where the populations are, where they move and the key areas they use to breed and feed.
 We can then better understand where they overlap with human activities and manage threats accordingly.
 This was the subject of Theme 3 of the North-west Shoals to Shore Research Program (NWSSRP).